across the world

 Before you even think of the outsourcing or in-house option, figure out how much accounting work you have.
 If you are just starting out or are running a small business, your accounting need will probably be less.
 So, it all comes down to the scale on which your company operates and generates the accounting work to be handled.
 Both in-house and outsourcing options are there, but you need to choose that best that meets your requirements.

 1. Financial Data Security

 The biggest concern that business owners have is nothing but the security of their financial data.
-Usually, in a company, people handling the books are the ones who reconcile also.
+Usually, in a company, people handling the books are the ones who reconcile.
 So, this leaves them with several opportunities to make fraudulent changes that are hard to catch by owners.

 Outsourcing companies follow a proper workflow where every step in the accounting work is taken in the presence of everyone and is also cross-checked on an open platform using the latest cloud-based accounting software.
-Such accounting and bookkeeping software provide an additional layer of security against cyber-attacks also.
+Such accounting and bookkeeping software provides an additional layer of security against cyber-attacks.